keu/docs/guides/deferrable-operators.md

 The terms deferrable, async, and asynchronous are used interchangeably and have the same meaning.

-With traditional operators, a task submits a job to an external system such as a Spark Cluster and then polls the job status until it is completed.
+With traditional operators, a task submits a job to an external system such as a Spark cluster and then polls the job status until it is completed.
 Although the task isn't doing significant work, it still occupies a worker slot during the polling process.
 As worker slots are occupied, tasks are queued and start times are delayed.
 The following image illustrates this process:

 ![Classic Worker](/img/guides/classic_worker_process.png)